jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

   The concept of logrotation existed under syslog and rsyslog but no longer specifically exist under journald.
 Before you could use the ```/etc/logrotate.conf``` file but it is no longer needed.
 Also each application may still write to a discrete syslog, but all those logs are then copied up by journald trying to be the single central repository for logs.

   When viewing a older syslog style text log you can use the ```tail -f``` command and it will auto-update if there is new content automatically.
-This command can be very helpful if you are watching a log for some particular output - can you find the journald equivilant?  ```journalctl --follow --since=-1day```
+This command can be very helpful if you are watching a log for some particular output - can you find the journald equivilent?  ```journalctl --follow --since=-1day```

-  You can find the systemd journald log rotation and collection spefics [here](http://www.freedesktop.org/software/systemd/man/journald.conf.html "journald.conf"): [^101]
+  You can find the systemd journald log rotation and collection specifics [here](http://www.freedesktop.org/software/systemd/man/journald.conf.html "journald.conf"): [^101]

   ```/etc/systemd/journald.conf```

   Below are the default settings - even though they are commented out they are set there to give a template for a system admin to modify.

-  Entries can be service specific and kept in subdirectories ```/etc/systemd/journald.conf.d/*.conf```  any configurations in these directories take precedance over the main journald.conf file.
+  Entries can be service specific and kept in subdirectories ```/etc/systemd/journald.conf.d/*.conf```  any configurations in these directories take precedence over the main journald.conf file.

 Storage